thespcrewroy/uga-scs-competitive-hacking.github.io/SECURITY.md

-# Star Tank Security Policies and Procedures
+# Hack Pack Security Policies and Procedures

 This document outlines security procedures and general policies for the GitHub Readme Stats project.